datanav/docs/training/010_architecture_and_concepts/020_Beginner.rst

 there is a clear and intuitive way of tracking their content.
 Let us use the same example as for naming system.
-I this case the HR system in the previous example populate its data in two tables: employee and
+I this case the HR system in the previous example populate its data in two tables: employee and department.

-there is a clear and intuitive way of tracking their content.
-We use the hr system mentioned above in this example.
-There are two tables we would like to read from the hr systems: employee and
->>>>>>> 90529b39dfb96e13941f5cbee9f3dbf108993705
-department.
 Our two inbound pipes connecting to the two tables containing HR data will therefore be named “hr-employee” and “hr-department”.
 The system name prefixed highlights that the HR system is upstream from the